Major code BS6315

 The Adolescent to Young Adult (AYA) program includes seven majors: Integrated Language Arts, Integrated Mathematics, Integrated Social Studies, Integrated Science, Earth/Space Science, Life Science and Physical Science.
 Regardless of the college of the university from which you will graduate, to be licensed through Ohio University to teach earth science in Ohio, you must complete the following program and earn passing scores on the Ohio Assessments for Educators (OAE) exams and a Teacher Performance Assessment (TPA).
 The major prepares you for an Ohio four-year Resident Educator teaching license that qualifies you to teach earth and space science courses in grades 7-12.

 All students pursuing teacher education programs at Ohio University are subject to the Selective Admission and Retention Program in teacher education.
-Criteria and procedures are available in the Office of Student Affairs, McCracken Hall.
+Criteria and procedures are available in the Office of Student Affairs, Lindley Hall.
 Admission to Teacher Candidacy is required before taking any education courses at the 2000-level or higher.
+Requirements for admission to Teacher Candidacy include:

 Regional campus students should check with their Office of Student Affairs or the Dean’s office on the regional campus for information.